Workshops

 Writing Groups

 My 4-week writing group is designed to engage participants in the creative process in an accessible and playful way.
-Beginning with free association exercises, participants are encouraged to use the page as a space for exploration rather than performance—interacting with language through curiosity, experimentation, and unique reflective prompts that gently open pathways into insight and expression.
+Beginning with free association exercises, participants are encouraged to use the page as a space for exploration rather than performance—interacting with language through curiosity, experimentation, and unique reflective prompts that naturally open pathways into insight and expression.

 Art Therapy Groups